Search element - Quick search bar

 How long will it take to heal?

-Once any problem is fixed, feeds should quickly become more comfortable.
-But if your nipples are damaged, you may still feel some pain while they heal.
-This is common at the start of the feed, as baby draws your nipple into their mouth.
-Once the nipple is deep in their mouth, and the milk begins to flow (after about 20-30 seconds), the pain should ease.
+It depends on the cause and how quickly you get help.
+Once the problem is fixed, feeds should become more comfortable.
+Damaged nipples may still hurt at the start of the feed, as baby draws your nipple into their mouth.
+Once the nipple is deep in their mouth, and the milk begins to flow, the pain should ease.

 Your nipples will only begin to heal once the cause is fixed.
 It can take a while for them to heal fully, but if you don’t see any improvement after a few days, see your doctor to rule out infection.